Monday, 30 June 2025

 D-> Dependency Inversion Principle

-Don't tighly couple with the concrete calssess, instaed create interface and make it loosly coupled
+Don't tightly couple with the concrete classes, instead create interface and make it loosely coupled

 ex: public class ShoppingMall{